 Nagaur is a major centre of attraction during the cattle fair and is well equipped with quite a resonable options of accommodation too.

 Air: Nagaur can be reached from Jaipur (293-km), Jodhpur (135-km) and Udaipur (400-km), which are on the domestic airlines route that links Delhi to Mumbai.

-Rail: Most of Rajasthan is accessible by a network rail services.
-An excellent conncetion to Jaipur, the capital of Rajasthan, from Delhi is the Pink City Express (5 hrs).
+Rail: Most of Rajasthan is accessible by a network rail service.
+An excellent connection to Jaipur, the capital of Rajasthan, from Delhi is the Pink City Express (5 hrs).
 Other places too are linked by passenger and express trains.
-Some other important train connections are: Ranakpur Express (Bikaner-Nagaur-Ratangarh); 4893 Mail (Marwar-Nagaur-Merta Road Junction).
+Some other important train connections are Ranakpur Express (Bikaner-Nagaur-Ratangarh); 4893 Mail (Marwar-Nagaur-Merta Road Junction).